nicc777/exploring-aws-kinesis/labs/lab3-non-kinesis-example/README.md

 Something that occurred to me while I was designing this solution was to think about why I would still expose certain applications via EC2 - why not have everything as serverless?

 The fact is that sometimes we still have to deal with off-the-shelve products, and I am treating this web app as a typical example.
 In theory I could also just host it directly from S3, but I would like to use this opportunity to exercise some other concepts as well, even though they may not be too high on the cool-scale.

+# Conclusion

+During the weekend of 5 and 6 November I have completed the lab.
+Initially I was thinking of adding more UI to search for information, but then I reflected on my initial goals and realized I have met all my original objectives and it is time to to stop and reflect after which I can move on to the next lab.

+The effort for this lab was much bigger than I anticipated.
+I originally thought a week, maybe two.